 Rodney Dangerfield: "I get no respect, no respect at all."
 As subverted in an episode of The Simpsons that he guest starred in.

 Satoru Iwata always says "Directly to you" in his Nintendo Directs.
-(Though other Nintendo Direct hosts say this too)
+(Though other Nintendo Direct hosts say this too) as well as "Please understand" when explaining something.

 Marvel Comic publisher Stan Lee: "Excelsior!"
 (This is the also the New York State motto.)